Muchachada Nui

 Muchachada Nui is a Spanish television comedy show, consisting of unrelated sketches that use absurd and surreal humour.
 It was broadcast on La 2 of Televisión Española.
 It is the sequel of La hora Chanante, that first aired on Paramount Comedy (Spain).

 Name

 Since Paramount Comedy owned the rights of the previous programme, including its name, "La Hora Chanante", a new name was needed.

-In an 2007 interview, the cast explained that "Muchachada Nui" is a combination of "muchachada", a common word in their manchego vocabulary meaning "a group of lads", and "nui" from "ojete nui", as in "cuando te pica el ojete porque no te has lavado bien" (when your arsehole itches because you haven't washed it well).
+In a 2007 interview, the cast explained that "Muchachada Nui" is a combination of "muchachada", a common word in their manchego vocabulary meaning "a group of lads", and "nui" from "ojete nui", as in "cuando te pica el ojete porque no te has lavado bien" (when your arsehole itches because you haven't washed it well).

 Cast

 The same actors that appeared in "La Hora Chanante" appear in "Muchachada Nui".
 However, their roles are not the same, as a result of the copyright issue.
 The ones that appear most often are: Julián López, Ernesto Sevilla, Raúl Cimas, Carlos Areces, and the director and creator Joaquín Reyes.